nater0000/simple-app/README.md

 * Build the simple-app project
 * Run simple-app.exe (no need for external assets!)

+## Running simple-app
+* Make sure index.html includes "webui.js" for proper functionality
+* If the assets have been embedded, simple-app.exe is portable and stand-alone
+* If the assets are not embedded, a file named index.html must be in the same directory as simple-app.exe

 ### Notes
 This app is based on the Microsoft Visual Studio C++ template.
 Updated to a flashy demo GUI by @JadeZaher (https://github.com/JadeZaher/NathanCDudeHelp)